Azure/api-management-developer-portal/README.md

 The new developer portal is based on our own fork of the [Paperbits framework](http://paperbits.io/) - a [JAMstack technology](https://jamstack.org/), which we extended to provide API Management-specific features.

 You can deploy and self-host it outside of an API Management instance.
 This approach allows you to edit the portal's codebase and extend the provided core functionality.
 For  instructions, please refer to [documentation in the repository's Wiki section](https://github.com/Azure/api-management-developer-portal/wiki).

+## <a name="releases"></a> Releases

+The `master` branch of this repository is used for daily development purposes and may contain unstable version of the software.
+We recommend using [GitHub releases](https://github.com/Azure/api-management-developer-portal/releases) for setting up the portal.

 ## <a name="roadmap"></a> Roadmap